Open Mic Nights

 SOMETHING NEW:

-• Alternatively, you can not sign up on the list, and only accompany others for their sets, but still adhere to this 5-song limit.
+• Alternatively, you can not sign up on the list, and only accompany others for their sets, but still adhere to this 6-song limit.
+This works great for “background” instruments such as percussion, harmonica, etc.

 ADDITIONAL INFO & SUGGESTIONS: